Violence / Assault on Campus

 Center for Changing Our Campus Culture: An Online Resource to Address Sexual Assault, Domestic Violence, Dating Violence and Stalking – is supported by the Department of Justice's Office on Violence Against Women in collaboration with its designated Campus Program Technical Assistance Provider Team.
 This comprehensive online clearinghouse provides important resources for colleges and universities on sexual assault, domestic violence, dating violence, and stalking.
 The Center has gathered information from the Departments of Justice, Education, Health and Human Services, and the Centers for Disease Control and Prevention for campus administrators, faculty and staff, campus and community law enforcement, victim service providers, students, parents and other stakeholders as they work to change the culture on their campuses.
 The Center has worked collaboratively and sought guidance from experts on sexual assault, domestic violence, dating violence, and stalking.
 This innovative clearinghouse includes the latest research, sample campus policies, protocols, best practices, and how to access training opportunities and technical assistance.
 These promising practices models, trauma informed curricula and cutting edge tools can be replicated, adapted and used (with permission when noted as necessary) by institutions of higher education to support efforts to end sexual assault, domestic violence, dating violence and stalking on their campuses.
 Read news release announcing the Center, 8/5/2015.

-Clery Center for Security on Campus – the mission is to prevent violence, substance abuse and other crimes in college and university campus communities across the United States, and to compassionately assist the victims of these crimes, Wayne, PA.
+Clery Center – the mission is to prevent violence, substance abuse and other crimes in college and university campus communities across the United States, and to compassionately assist the victims of these crimes, Wayne, PA.

 Consent is Sexy – is essentially a Sexual Rights Awareness campaign, targeting students in high schools, colleges and universities.
 It promotes: the awareness and practice of respect, consent and open discussion; responsible, safer sex; sexual health and emotional well-being; and gender quality and equality of rights in relationships.
 It counters: interpersonal and relationship abuse, sexual assault, intimate partner rape and acquaintance or date rape; gender discrimination and homophobia.